 Saturn also reminds us that our choices and decisions have consequences.
 Everything we do affects our tomorrow.
 In many ways, Saturn illuminates the butterfly effect.
 Not only do our choices impact tomorrow, but they also impact everyone’s tomorrow, and really the rest of history.
 It becomes easy to see why Saturn is linked to our governing bodies and laws, both moral and political.
 Furthermore, we can see Saturn’s relationship with karma.
 Saturn teaches us that every action has an impact.
 We may not feel the effects of our choices until later in life, or even the next life.
 Karma, though, is not just a cause and effect mechanism.
 Karma also ties us to other people.
 It is common to say “I have karma with that person” meaning something in this life, or last, energetically connects you two and until you “work out” your karma, you will remain connected.
 Saturn helps us work out our karma with others and often is responsible for people resurfacing in our lives, or cycles repeating themselves until they are resolved.
 If we think we’ve escaped a situation without having to pay our dues, Saturn will bring that scenario back to us so we can step up to the plate, be responsible, and resolve our karma.

-Saturn just spent the last two years in Capricorn, where it entered December 2017.
+Saturn just spent the last three years in Capricorn, where it entered December 2017.
 In Capricorn, Saturn was home.
 It made sense there.
 It brought us focus and reminded us to work hard on our life’s mission.
 It maintained the status quo in our systems of government with an emphasis on the individual thriving in their career.
 If you liked your job, this was a wonderful time.
 If you didn’t, then boredom and the inability to focus quickly surfaced.
-Saturn met Pluto in mid-January in some of the final degrees of Capricorn, causing a catalyst for great change and transformation through hardship.
+Saturn met Pluto in mid-January 2020 in some of the final degrees of Capricorn, causing a catalyst for great change and transformation through hardship.
 Pluto, the ruler of the underground, energetically puts us through hell so we can transform into our next selves.
 When Saturn and Pluto collided, the world took notice and suddenly evolved into a self-quarantined state, as new laws and limitations (Saturn) were placed on us and we transformed (Pluto) through pain and hardship.
-We, as a community, have to keep the faith that the global pandemic we are all wrestling with will lead us to a new world that will heal all the heartbreak it is causing.
+We, as a community, have to keep the faith that the global pandemic we are all wrestling with will lead us to a new world that will heal the heartbreak it is causing.
 Enter Aquarius….

 When Saturn meets Aquarius, the focus moves to the collective.
 Aquarius is the forward-thinking sign, who’s main concern is humanity.
 We’ve all heard of the Aquarian Age- a time when concepts like peace and unity reign and the individual is always thinking about the greater good of the whole.
 With Saturn in Aquarius, we have the opportunity to actually manifest the Aquarian Age in reality.
 It’s not a total shoo-in, though.
 The cosmos gives us the energy and support, but humans always have free will.
 We can either take the opportunity provided to us by Saturn in Aquarius or we can squander it until they meet again in 29 years.